 Montréal’s best French restaurants

 Montréal’s dining scene is rich in a variety of cuisines representing a wealth of cultures from every continent.
 We are far from the culinary landscapes of decades ago when French restaurants were the leading cuisine.
-However, classic French restaurants are still part of the city’s dining DNA and are much loved by locals and visitors alike.
+However, classic French restaurants are still part of the city’s dining DNA and are much appreciated by locals and visitors alike.
 Below are some of Montréal’s best.

 Brasserie Le Pois Penché